Fantasy Roleplaying in Savage Worlds

 - Freedom of Movement: Barbarians disdain armour as the sign of a weakling and fight nearly naked.
 This enables them to more easily evade incoming blows and use their painted and tattooed bodies to intimidate enemies.
 While wearing only minimal clothing (loincloth, kilt, or bikini), they add +1 to Parry and +2 to Intimidation.

 - Tribal: Barbarians grow up in small tribal groups and are unused to discourse with other societies.
 They also obviously scar or tattoo their bodies with their tribal markings.
 When not among their own tribe they suffer a -2 penalty to Charisma.
 In addition they may only learn a maximum of 2 languages: their tribal language and the common language of the party, which they speak with a strong guttural accent.

 - Unprivileged: Barbarians don’t have the benefit of spare time to learn abilities beyond the essentials for survival.
 Although human they do not get a free Edge during character creation.

 Note: Rather than being an Edge, I’ve made Barbarian a race instead.
 This allows players to easily make Conan or Red Sonja style characters as well as Barbarians from societies similar to ancient Celts or African tribespeople.
 It’s a different approach than the standard d20 class, but it makes more sense in practice given that so many of the traditional d20 Barbarian Feats are already available as standard Savage Worlds Edges.

-Demonic Legacy: Magic comes easy to those who are bred from demons.
-Tieflings start play with a d6 in Spellcasting or other Arcane skill.
+- Demonic Legacy: Magic comes easy to those who are bred from demons.
+Tieflings start play with a d6 in Spellweaving or other Arcane skill.